dave1010/Asdfghjkl/PLAN.md

 # Asdfghjkl

-- arrow keys should move the selected tile up/down/left/right by half it's width/height respectively (and also move the mouse position)

 - support double, right and middle clicking

 - space (without selecting a tile) should just click at the current mouse position